 Of course to be an author, you need to know how to write.
 That’s why I went back to school.
 In January, 2018, I graduated from Hamline University in St. Paul, MN with an MFA in Writing for Children and Young Adults.
 Did you know you could enroll in a college program that’s all about writing for kids?

 I lived in Schaumburg, Illinois for twenty years and spent most of that time teaching at Lincoln Prairie School, in Hoffman Estates.
-I moved to Madison, Wisconsin a few years ago, where I could be closer to my children and grandsons.
+I moved to Madison, Wisconsin, where I continue to write nonfiction books for the classroom.

 Performing with my students at Lincoln Prairie School, Hoffman Estates, IL.